Skip to main content

 Deep-Dive Questions

 A hormone mill leads with testosterone or estrogen as the answer to almost everything and rarely tracks risk markers like ApoB, hematocrit, or PSA.
-A real longevity practice screens for the full picture first, including sleep, metabolic health, and heart risk, and uses hormones only when the data and symptoms line up.
+A true longevity practice screens for the full picture first, including sleep, metabolic health, and heart risk, and uses hormones only when the data and symptoms line up.

 Bring your last two years of lab results, any imaging reports, your current medication and supplement list, and any wearable data, like Oura, Apple Watch, or a continuous glucose monitor.
 The richer the data, the more useful the first visit becomes.